EducationalWave

 Moreover, gatekeepers can facilitate referrals to appropriate specialists and services, ensuring that patients receive timely and all-encompassing care.
 By overseeing the entire care continuum, gatekeepers can help prevent gaps in care, improve care progression, and enhance the overall patient experience.

-Related Pros and Cons of a Woman President
+Related Pros and Cons of Police Gratuities

 Ultimately, improved care coordination supported by gatekeepers can lead to better health outcomes and increased patient satisfaction.